-After confirming that your rights have been restored, you must register to vote by completing a Florida Voter Registration Application .
+If you're unsure whether your rights have been restored, you can conduct an online Civil Rights Restoration Search.
+After confirming that your rights have been restored, you must complete a Florida Voter Registration Application to register to vote.